amlantir/Issue_Tracker/README.md

 This is a basic (Minimum Viable Product) issue tracking system, that is used for tracking tickets, be it a bug, feature or anything alike.

-#The features include
+###The features include

 General:

 - role management
-- exception handling, tells the user if something's wrong
+- exception handling, tells the user if something's wrong using a modal
--

 Header: